ffloof/Animal-Royale-Data/README.md

 ![](docs/boxplot5.png) | ![](docs/boxplot6.png)
 :-: | :-:

-The distance travelled increases consistently with the ranking of the player, as players who survive longer will travel further and further as the gas pushes them to another part of the map.
+The distance travelled increases consistently with the ranking of the player, as players that survive longer travel further and further as the gas pushes them to around the map.
 Velocity on the other hand tells a much more interesting story.
 It reflects how the game plays out for different groups of players, the lowest ranking players die quickly and do not get the chance to travel very far, instead getting into a fight early on.
 Middle ranking players tend to travel a lot further as a result of the gas pushing them often far across the map.
 As the rings get smaller less travelling is required and it becomes more a competition of defending territory meaning the highest ranking players will move slower on average.

 NOTE: The distance travelled is calculated as a straight line from their landing point to their death point.

 ![](docs/boxplot8.png) | ![](docs/bar3.png)
 :-: | :-:

-The distance to map center and gas center seem to have very little influence on rank.
+The distance to map center and gas center seems to have very little impact on rank.
 The only players who are noticeably further from the map center are the lowest ranking because they likely dropped early towards the edge of the island as implied by the drop statistics.
 The average rank vs distance to the gas center is consistently around 32 which is the average rank for a player in a game of 64 players, so it plays little part in the final rank.

 ### Deaths

 ![](docs/line3.png) | ![](docs/boxplot4.png)
 :-: | :-:

-The plots show the pacing of the game, and the rank 1 player shows the distribution of how long the game lasts.
-The average game lasts 385 seconds with the average player surviving 147 seconds.
-Most players do not even make it halfway through the duration of the game.
-This makes sense from a game design point of view as you would not want to pace the game in a way where most players survive through most of the game, and get invested just to all die in an unsatisfying massive final brawl with low stakes.
-You would rather want many to get culled early who can just queue for another game in turn lowering queue times for other players.
+The plots show the pace of the game, and the rank 1 player shows the distribution of how long the game lasts.
+The average game lasts 385 seconds with an average player not even surviving close to half of the game, 147 seconds.
+This makes sense from a game design point of view as it would be unsatisfying to die after investing minutes in the game doing nothing.
+You would rather want many players to get culled early on who can just queue for another game, and in turn lowering queue times for other players.

 NOTE: Rank 1 player does not die so the time is just the game length.

 ### Density Distributions

-These are what I am most proud of and what I was looking forward to seeing when I began this project.
+I am really proud of how theses turned out and it was what I was looking forward to seeing when I began this project.
 Many of the graphs support previous explanations I have brought up and they also show how accurate the gathered data really is with very finite details being discernable.

 ![](docs/densitymap1.png?raw=true)

-It is clear that the most popular locations are the major structures especially towards the center of the map.
+The most popular locations are the major structures towards the center of the map.
 Just from the drop markers you can make out the outlines of many of the major structures on the map.
 There is also a ring of inactive players who got dropped around the edge of the map in the ocean, which aligns with the other data.

 ![](docs/densitymap2.png?raw=true)